James Poole (footballer): Bury

 Poole went on trial with Melbourne City in pre-season but signed for Bury on non-contract terms in August 2014.

 Poole joined Conference side Dover Athletic on loan in November 2014.

 Semi-professional

 In September 2015 he joined Salford City.

 In May 2017 he joined Altrincham and earned an Evo Stik League winners' medal in his first season.
 In 2019, he spent a month on loan at Hyde United, making four appearances before returning to Altrincham.

 After moving to Australia, Poole signed for Preston Lions in 2019.

 Off-field career

 After leaving Bury, Poole began working for City Football Group, owners of previous club Manchester City, in a scouting role.
 While there he combined his duties with playing for several non-league sides.

 In June 2019 he moved to Australia to head up the Australian branch of CFG's Scouting and Recruitment department, based at Melbourne City FC.

-As of January 2023, Poole lives in Melbourne, Victoria with his long-time partner Jessica.